49th Test and Evaluation Squadron: Strategic Air Command

 The 49th was reactivated on 1 July 1947 at Andrews Field, Maryland.
 The squadron soon moved to Davis–Monthan Field, Arizona, and received training on the Boeing B-29 Superfortress as part of the new Strategic Air Command long-range strike force.
 The 49th's first deployment came on 9 August through 16 November 1948 to RAF Lakenheath, England.
 Upon returning home, the 49th moved to Chatham Air Force Base, Georgia, and added the Boeing B-50 Superfortress to their inventory.
 In September 1950, the squadron moved to Hunter Air Force Base, Georgia and began flying training missions over the eastern half of the United States.
 For the next three years the 49th deployed to RAF Mildenhall and RAF Upper Heyford, England, in support of NATO exercises and RAF bombing competitions.
 Then in February 1954, the squadron entered the "jet age" by receiving the Boeing B-47 Stratojet.
 Shortly after achieving combat-ready status, aircrews began performing alert and deploying abroad.
 Overseas deployments included: Sidi Slimane Air Base and Nouasseur Air Base, Morocco; RAF Brize Norton, England; and three different bases throughout Spain.
 Not only were crews and aircraft performing alert at home, but at various overseas deployment bases also.
 The alert commitment at home was discontinued with the increase of deployed aircrews and aircraft.
 Most overseas alert tours would last from three to four weeks compared to the one-week tour alert crews performed during the height of the Cold War.
 The 49th returned home to perform alert duties during the Cuban Missile Crisis of 1962 before moving to Barksdale Air Force Base, Louisiana.
 On 1 April 1963, the squadron was inactivated until 1986.

 In July 1972, the 4201st Test Squadron was activated with a new mission to conduct operational test and evaluation (OT&E) of the Short Range Attack Missile AGM-69 SRAM.
 To establish continuing capability for conducting MAJCOM-directed OT&E of strategic airborne weapon systems, the 4201st was designated as a permanent organization in July 1974.

 At this time, the present location of Barksdale AFB, Louisiana, was established for the squadron to conduct its mission.
 As part of SAC's initiative to provide combat-rich histories to relatively new organizations, the 4201st was inactivated and replaced by the 49th Test Squadron in July 1986.

 Post Cold War

 May 2019 saw the 49th Test and Evaluation Squadron deploy a B-52H to Joint Base Pearl Harbor-Hickam for a demonstration of Quickstrike-ER (QS-ER) naval mines on the Pacific Missile Range Facility, Hawaii.
 The QS-ER combines Joint Direct Attack Munitions (JDAM) technology and an additional wing kit and battery section with existing mine components.
-The combination of which allows the QS-ER to be delivered long range and high altitudes.
+The combination of which allows the QS-ER to be delivered from long range and high altitudes.

-The 49th Test and Evaluation Squadron is also involved in the testing of the ADM-160 Miniature Air-Launched Decoy-X (MALD-X) missile and the Conventional Rotary Launcher (CRL) integration of precision‐guided munitions.
+The 49th Test and Evaluation Squadron is also involved in the testing of the ADM-160 Miniature Air-Launched Decoy-X (MALD-X) missile and the Conventional Rotary Launcher (CRL) integration of precision-guided munitions.